doridori/Pilot/README.md

 - Stack-based data scoping
 - Use of any kind of MV* approach

-What the practical benefit of the above?
+##Why?

+- Cleaner decoupled code
+- Avoiding `Fragments` is desired for many reasons, not limited to flexibility of how the backstack is used
+- Flexibity of what lives in the backstack enables easy data-scoping for session / screen data as it lives in the stack rather than being passed around or statically based
-- As with most decoupled SRP solutions to architectural issues, especially around UI, this greatly facilitates **speedy JVM based UI and app navigation** testing
+- Greatly facilitates **speedy JVM based UI and app navigation** testing as more code is decoupled from the `android.*` namespace
-- Not having to think about asynchronous operations in your UI code
+- As facilitates MV* approaches this means not having to think about asynchronous operations in your UI code (i.e. you can ignore `Loaders`, RxLifecycle handling or whatever other approach being used to work around the android lifecycle)

 ![Pilot Mascot](https://raw.githubusercontent.com/doridori/Pilot/master/gfx/pilot_mascot.png)

-**_19/02/16 Note:_ this is a WIP and is currently in development.
+**_27/05/16 Note:_ this is a WIP and is currently in development.
 Some of the supplementary docs also need updating as the project is still undergoing some conceptual refactoring.
 I am welcome to any input via the Issues page to guide its development.
 This library is not in use in production yet.
 Should be production ready over the next month or two so watch this space!**

 #Intro